Disclaimer

 There are many different strategies available to investors, especially in the equity market.
 Investors can aim to get a return from a momentum strategy, where people try to capitalize on a trend.
 On the flipside of this is value investing.
 Here, investors choose shares which appear to be trading for less than their intrinsic value, in the hope they’ll rise over time.
 In property, investment strategies can include fix-and-flip developments, commercial to residential conversions, or student-let targeting.

-No matter how differently lenders or investors strategise however, both will be at the mercy of the wider economic climate.
+No matter how differently investors or lenders strategise however, both will be at the mercy of the wider economic climate.
 In recent years, the entire financial system had to adapt to an unforeseen global pandemic and its aftermath.

-While there is a clear difference between investor and lender, both are affected by rising costs and supply issues.
-The Bank of England (BoE), along with other central banks, has gradually been raising interest rates.
-In an attempt to get on top of rising inflation, which is currently sitting at 10.4%, the BoE raised the base rate to 4% in February.
+While there is a clear difference between investor vs lender, both are affected by rising costs and supply issues.
+The Bank of England (BoE), along with other central banks, has gradually been raising interest rates in an attempt to get on top of rising inflation.

 This raises costs for both businesses and investors.
 Debt is more expensive to service and cheap mortgage deals become scarce.
 We’ve already seen evidence of this in the market.
 Lenders have been pulling both residential and BTL mortgages from the shelves.

 These realities add to a market already facing supply and demand pressures.
 Buyers and renters alike are competing over a dwindling supply of suitable properties.
 It’s believed that 300,000 homes need to be built every year to keep up with demand.
-However, the Government has yet to reach this goal, missing its own target by 40% in 2021.
+However, the Government hasn’t hit this goal since at least the early 2000s.

 The rental market is also struggling with a supply imbalance.
 Zoopla recently noted there is a “chronic” shortage of rental properties, particularly for simple one and two-bedroom flats.
 Indeed, Propertymark has warned the state’s plans for private rental reform could dwindle stocks even further.